| Title: | Statistical Reporting with 'Quarto' |

 set |

-Function to apply derived variable specifications derv to a data table d
+Function to apply derived variable specifications derv to a data table d.
+Actions on d are done in place, so call the function using runDeriveExpr(d, derv object) and not by running d <- runDeriveExpr(d, derv object).

 See this for an example.